 - alternative options and resources

 It’s normal to be angry or shocked when served with divorce papers.
 Ignoring the divorce summons or starting The War of the Roses with your spouse will not help you.
 Divorce can be stressful, painful and expensive.
-If children are involved, you want them to be protected during this process - regardless of the outcome.
+If children are involved, you want them to be protected during this process - regardless of the outcome - to ensure a child custody and child support agreement that is in their best interests.

 At Stolfe Zeigler New Jersey Divorce Group, we have experienced how divorce can bring out the worst in people.
 Our South Jersey family law attorneys have seen a wide range of divorce situations, fluctuating from the most amicable of couples to those who simply will not be in the same room together.
 No matter how complex or difficult your unique situation is, our team is prepared to help you through every step of the legal process.